 Fortunately, many of the people were certified inspectors of various specialty and weren’t sticking around for dinner.
-A seemingly endless parade of boot-wearing tradesmen traipsed through our intended townhome guaranteeing its market value and pest-free status, simultaneously guaranteeing that we’d have to have all of the carpeting replaced.
+A seemingly endless parade of boot-wearing tradesmen traipsed through our intended town home guaranteeing its market value and pest-free status, simultaneously guaranteeing that we’d have to have all the carpeting replaced.

 Over the course of the day, they also checked the unit for structural damage, plumbing problems, faulty wiring and, we assumed, dead, decomposing bodies spackled-over inside the drywall.

-After we’d signed the entire stack of incomprehensible legalese—in effect promising to pay everyone and their brother more money than Mozambique’s GNP— we finally had a home.
+After we’d signed the entire stack of incomprehensible legalese—in effect promising to pay everyone and their brother more money than Mozambique’s GNP— we finally had achieved homeownership.
 Not a pad.
 Not an apartment.
 But a home.
 Well, okay, technically just a gargantuan mortgage, but it was all ours now and no one could take that away from us, even though we begged them repeatedly.

 This wholly unsolicited job title came as quite a shock to me since I didn’t remember promising to impersonate Bob Vila when my wife and I recited wedding vows (I do recall, though, agreeing to “kill any and all spiders”).

 This became an issue when every appliance and fixture—all of which performed flawlessly in the final walk-through—was now inoperative, leaking, smoking or dripping human blood.
 As a renter, these kinds of problems could be solved with a quick phone call to the building manager who almost magically completed the repairs while you were at work.